 Using the System

-3. To log in to the Paysera account in the System the Client uses his/her email address or phone number and a password of at least 8 symbols.
-After logging in to his/her Paysera account with the aim to use Paysera services the Client shall additionally confirm his/her login.
+3. To log in to the Paysera account in the System the Client uses their email address or phone number and a password of at least 8 symbols.
+After logging in to their Paysera account with the aim to use Paysera services the Client shall additionally confirm their login.